Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 In the example above, you can see how to use the `expose_rpc` macro on the `native` `Runtime`.

-## Make Full Node Itegrations Simpler with the State Transition Runner trait:
+## Make Full Node Itegrations Simpler with the State Transition Runner:

 Now that we have an app, we want to be able to run it.
 For any custom state transition, your full node implementation is going to need a little customization.
 At the very least, you'll have to modify our `demo-rollup` example code